Emory Healthcare/Emory University The Carter Center: Program Associate, Democracy Program in Atlanta, Georgia

-Two years of related experience or an equivalent combination of education, training and experience.
+- Bachelor's degree in a field related to the program and two years of related experience or an equivalent combination of education, training and experience.

 Strong collaborative problem solving and analytic skills, a high level of personal energy, positive attitude and ability to work in a team setting are essential.

-Applicant should be detail-oriented, highly organized, and able to work under pressure and tight deadlines.
+Applicants should be detail-oriented, highly organized, and able to work under pressure and tight deadlines.

 Exceptional initiative and follow-through skills that deliver measurable results are crucial.